DerEasy/Tea-Time-Logger/README.md

 # Download
-Download above in the main branch or in the release tab (it's the TTLv2.0-stable.apk file).
+Download above in the main branch or in the release tab (it's the TTLv2.0-stable.apk file in the Assets).
 Links to both here:

 https://github.com/DerEasy/Tea-Time-Logger/releases/tag/v2.0